alexanderluiscampino/Interview-Practice-Data-Analyst-Udacity/README.md

 using that knowledge to develop better methods to extract and analyse data.
 I want to be able to build any sort of web app with a Python back-end.
 I would like to be a project manager for some project within the company, where I would have a team to lead.

+The work I am currently working on will serve as basis for the position I am applying for.
+I have been working with Python for the last 2 years, creating tools to analyse millions of observation points of data.
+Using these tools to nuild prediction models for future events and increase company's profits. the tools I have created are ready to handle heavy loads and future expansion of users.
+They store data on the cloud and not locally, in case of a security breach or other case of accident, information is not sunddenly lost.

+I am defintely looking forward to turn my ideas into code and produce results with it.
+Further enrich my knowledge of Python and data analysis it is big plus with this position